Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Moment Averaging and Post-Selection Estimators

 \end{cor} This corollary implies that the FMSC is a ``conservative'' rather than ``consistent'' selection procedure.
-While this lack of consistency may sound like serious defect, it is in fact a desirable feature of the FMSC for two reasons.
+This lack of consistency is a desirable feature of the FMSC for two reasons.
 First, as discussed above, the goal of the FMSC is not to select only correctly specified moment conditions: it is to choose an estimator with a low finite-sample MSE as approximated by AMSE.
-In fact, the goal of consistent selection is very much at odds with that of controlling estimator risk.
+The goal of consistent selection is very much at odds with that of controlling estimator risk.
 As explained by \cite{Yang2005} and \cite{LeebPoetscher2008}, the worst-case risk of a consistent selection procedure \emph{diverges} with sample size.\footnote{This fact is readily apparent from the results of the simulation study from Section \ref{sec:chooseIVsim}: the consistent criteria, GMM-BIC and HQ, have the highest worst-case RMSE, while the conservative criteria, FMSC and GMM-AIC, have the lowest.} Second, while we know from both simulation studies \citep{Demetrescu} and analytical examples \citep{LeebPoetscher2005} that selection can dramatically change the sampling distribution of our estimators, invalidating traditional confidence intervals, the asymptotics of consistent selection give the misleading impression that this problem can be ignored.
-The point is not that conservative criteria are immune to the effects of selection on inference: it is that conservative criteria can be studied using asymptotics that more accurately represent the phenomena encountered in finite samples.